pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 #### Configure DM-master

 DM-master is an indispensible component for the DM cluster.
-You need to deploy at least three DM-master Pods to provide high availability.
+You need to deploy at least three DM-master Pods to achieve high availability.

 You can configure DM-master parameters using `spec.master.config` in `DMCluster` CR.
 For complete DM-master configuration parameters, refer to [DM-master Configuration File](https://docs.pingcap.com/tidb-data-migration/v2.0/dm-master-configuration-file).